-Anil Deshmukh’s premises in Mumbai, Nagpur searched by CBI
+Anil Deshmukh’s premises in Mumbai, Nagpur raided by CBI

 The Nationalist Congress Party leader is being investigated in corruption and money laundering cases.

-The Central Bureau of Investigation on Monday conducted searches in the Nagpur and Mumbai premises of former Maharashtra minister and Nationalist Congress Party leader Anil Deshmukh, PTI reported.
+The Central Bureau of Investigation on Monday conducted raids in the Nagpur and Mumbai premises of Nationalist Congress Party leader and former Maharashtra minister Anil Deshmukh, PTI reported.

 The agency has not released a statement about the reason for these searches.